 I did an interesting analysis of my 30 or so LinkedIn groups today.
 I had a proper look at the statistics for each including the number of members, level of activity, and location of the members.
 I established some very interesting things indeed.
 A good number of the groups are tiny and have very low activity.
 Equally, a good few, whilst they are large, have little or no UK members above 2%.
 Now, whilst that isn’t an issue in itself, I trade predominantly within the UK.
 I would therefore prefer the core of my sphere of influence to be within the UK.
 This set me thinking…….

 I write a lot about lead generation and the importance of target market definition.
 Yet, had I recently applied that logic to LinkedIn groups?
 Had I become ‘socially’ lazy and tired of spreading myself too thinly as far as LinkedIn is concerned?
 I had joined the groups and periodically posted discussions or commented on them.
 But, to be honest, I’d got to saturation stage and had reduced the number of times I opened the emails and clicked through to comment or read the comments.

-Think about relevant content for those groups that focuses on your expertise, something topical, content you already have or commonly create or something or something of general interest to the group
+- Think about relevant content for those groups that focus on your expertise, something topical, content you already have or commonly create, or something or something of general interest to the group

 - Make sure your content has links but adds genuine value and is not just a blatant advert for your business

 - Post and respond to comments but don’t overdo it so you become a bore or absorb too much of your valuable time

 - Add a poll from time to time.
 This can provide content for future blogs or articles.